c4rlo/archupd/README.md

     interesting.
 - Offer to remove packages that have become unrequired.
 - Display any new official Arch Linux news from RSS feed.
-  - Feed contents are retrieved in the background.
+  - Feed contents are retrieved in the background while doing all of the above.